nickpeihl/offline-maps-playground/README.md

 # Offline map playground

-An experiment in storing and displaying custom vector tiles from IndexedDB (using Level-js).
+An experiment in storing and displaying custom vector tiles from IndexedDB (using [level-js](https://github.com/maxogden/level.js)).

 Work in progress